 Situated on the banks of the Rhône River, the history of this peaceful village has been shaped by its surroundings.
 It is thanks to its unique location that Sauveterre enjoys such excellent terroir and breathtaking views.

-We take you to discover this small village in the Gard which is well worth the detour.
+We'll take you on a tour of this small village in Gard which is worth the detour.

 So beautiful